dfelinto/blender-manual/manual/interface/controls/buttons/decorators.rst

 Clicking the rhombus icon again will remove the keyframe.
 A solid rhombus icon indicates there is a keyframe on the current frame, while a non-solid rhombus icon indicates that the property has a keyframe on another frame.
-Clicking the non-solid rhombus icon will add a keyframe to the current property value and frame.
+Clicking the non-solid rhombus icon will create a keyframe on the current frame with the current property value.

-If a property is being :doc:`driven </animation/drivers/index>` by another property then the decorator shows the driver icon.
+If a property is being :doc:`driven </animation/drivers/index>` by another, the decorator shows the driver icon.

-Decorators make it quick and easy to glance over properties and see the state of the property.
+Decorators make it quick and easy to glance over properties and see their state.

 .. seealso::